cotica/capstone/README.md

 - - -
 ## Metrics and evaluation

-Using the Amazon [product API](https://pypi.org/project/python-amazon-product-api/0.2.5/), we will generate some product recommendations for my test set, and then compare against ones recommended by Amazon.
+Using the Amazon [product API](https://pypi.org/project/python-amazon-product-api/0.2.5/), we will generate some product recommendations for my test set, and then compare against ones recommended by Amazon itself (on my homepage).
+We will iterate through this 25 times.

-We will then see if I would actually accept those recommendations.
+We will then see if I would actually accept those recommendations both from a) Amazon and b) from my Product Recommender.

 ## Analysis & key findings